C. Agreement for the Establishment of the Joint Vienna Institute1

 The Parties Signatory Hereto,

-Recognizing the importance of assisting Central and Eastern European countries and countries formerly republics of the U.S.S.R. in their transition to market-based economies;
+Recognizing the importance of assisting the Central and Eastern European countries, the Baltic and Balkan countries, the members of the Commonwealth of Independent States, Asian transition countries, and other eligible countries in their transition to full market-based developed economies;

 Noting that the training of officials from these countries is one important component of such assistance;